All-About-Berlin/ursus/README.md

         └── images/
             └── example.png
     ```
-2. Create a config file for your website.
-Copy `config.py` for an example.
+2. **Create a config file for your website.** You can copy `ursus/default_config.py`.
+If you call your config `ursus_config.py` and place it in your project root, it will be loaded automatically.
+Otherwise you must call ursus with the `-c` argument.
+If no config is set, Ursus will use the defaults set in `ursus/default_config.py`.
-3. Call the `ursus` command.
+3. **Call the `ursus` command.**

 ### Running Ursus

 Ursus comes with the `ursus` command.
 It accepts these arguments:

 * `-w` or `--watch`: Reload the website when Content or Template files change.
 * `-c` or `--config`: Run with the supplied configuration file.
-It accepts a Python file path `path/to/ursus_config.py`, or a Python module name `project.conf.ursus.py`
+It accepts a Python file path `path/to/your_config.py`, or a Python module name `project.conf.ursus.py`.
+If not set, Ursus will look for `./ursus_config.py`.
 * `-f` or `--fast`: Combined with `-w`, favours rebuild speed over completeness.
 It only rebuilds pages for the files that changed, not files that may refer to them.

 #### Building from Sublime Text